auth0/laravel-auth0/README.md

 ### Configuring the SDK

-Open the `.env` file within your application's directory, append the lines below as identified for your application type to that file, and fill in the values as appropriate:
+Open the `.env` file within your application's directory, append the lines below, and fill in the values:

-#### Stateful Applications

 ```ini
 # This should be the `domain` value from your Auth0 application.